 Fair Share Housing Center, at its core, fights for the values underlying the Mount Laurel Doctrine.
 We believe that families of every income level and every background, especially low-income people of color, should have the choice to live in any community and any school district, and should not be excluded by discriminatory zoning policies.
 We believe that if a low-income person of color wants to live in a community with exemplary schools, or good access to jobs, or close to transit hubs, they should have the same opportunity to do so as people earning six figures.
 Most research shows that low-income families have a better chance of rising out of poverty when they move to safe communities with good schools and jobs.
 But we also know that this may not be the choice of location for every low-income person.
 Ultimately, we believe that the choice of where to live and where to raise children should be just that — a choice made by each person, regardless of their income level or race.
-Our decades-long fight for social justice in NJ housing has enabled more than 40,000 low-income and moderate-income New Jersey families to have such a choice and we hope to remove barriers to tens of thousands more families having the same opportunity in the next decade.
+Our decades-long fight for social justice in NJ housing has enabled 60,000 low-income and moderate-income New Jersey families to have such a choice and we hope to remove barriers to tens of thousands more families having the same opportunity in the next decade.

 Of course, not everyone shares our values.
 Over the years, many towns have tried to avoid their constitutional duty to provide their “fair share” of the region’s need for affordable housing.
 Chief Justice Robert Wilentz of the New Jersey Supreme Court, in writing the Mount Laurel II decision, observed that too many attempts to get out of building affordable housing have been “papered over with studies, rationalized by hired experts,” but they remain “at (their) core … true to nothing but (a) determination to exclude the poor.”